WitchDevelops/QR-component/README.md

 * SASS

 # What I learned
 I practiced how to work with custom components, how to style them, how to structure my project.
 I decided to keep several css files, one per component and one for the whole project.
-I also learned hwo to deploy React sites to Netflify (I imagined it would be different from static HTML/CSS sites, but no!
+I also learned how to deploy React apps to Netflify (I imagined it would be different from static HTML/CSS sites, but no!
 It's really straightforward).
 I've also used developer mode in Figma for the first time.
 It's a big improvement, speeds up styling and overall it's a very useful feature.
 I'll definitely use it in the future.